raspberrypilearning/green-goals/en/step_2.md

 --- task ---

-The first script will set up the animation sequence. **Main Panda** will broadcast a message to the sprites.
+The first script will set up the animation sequence.
+The **Main Panda** will broadcast a message to the sprites.
 To create the first script, select the following blocks from the `Events`{:class="block3events"} blocks menu: `when green flag clicked`{:class="block3events"} and `broadcast message1`{:class="block3events"}.
 Click on the dropdown in `broadcast message1`{:class="block3events"} block and select new message then title it 'next':

 ```blocks3
 when green flag clicked